omareloui/dotfiles/assets/README.md

 ## Icons

 - Icons for battery notification.
-- Icon for screenshot script.
+- Icons for screenshot script.

 ## Sounds